collective/collective.ogtags/README.md

 Go to the ogtags settings in the plone control panel.
 Provide as much of the following settings as possible:

- - Site name
+ - Site name:
         Provide the name of your site here.
- - Facebook username
+ - Facebook username:
         Provide your facebook username.
-You can find this by going to the facebook page.
+You can find this by going to your facebook page.
 The format is:
         "https://www.facebook.com/<facebook_username>"
- - Facebook app id
+ - Facebook app id:
         Provide your facebook app id.
 Go to "https://developers.facebook.com/apps", choose your app and look for your app id in the description.
- - Twitter username
+ - Twitter username:
         Provide your twitter name.
 The @-sign included, for example:
         @zestsoftware